-$^{^{10}}$ This is the earliest available edition of the German telephone book.
+14 This is the earliest available edition of the German telephone book.
 The most common regional surnames we find in the 1932 Hamburg address book are surnames that in 2015 are also distinctive of the city of Hamburg.
 This gives us confidence that the regional distribution of German surnames has remained relatively stable over time.

-Between 17 September and 18 November of 1918, weekly death rates spiked, diverging from the 1917 and 1919 pattern - at its peak, weekly deaths ran at 350% of their average 1917/19 value (Figure A.4, Panel A).
+- 3.4 Street network.
+We digitize a historical map of Hamburg for 1932, drawn on a scale of 1:5,000 and provided by the Landesbetrieb Geoinformation und Vermessung Hamburg (2020).
+This allows us to reconstruct the street network of 1930s Hamburg.
+To this end, we geo-locate all streets of inner Hamburg using ArcGIS.
+This gives us a street network of 1,381 streets (polylines) in inner Hamburg with information on their 1930s street name, geographic location, start- and endpoints, intersections with other streets, street length and street width. - 3.5 The Spanish flu in Hamburg.
+The Spanish flu reached Europe in 1918.
+It caused approximately 50 million deaths worldwide (Breitnauer 2019).
+By the fall of 1918, it reached Hamburg.
+We collect and digitize the universe of 60,000 death records from the 1917-1919 death registers of Hamburg (State Archive Hamburg 1917; 1918; 1919).
+Between 17 September and 18 November of 1918, weekly death rates spiked, diverging from the 1917 and 1919 pattern at its peak, weekly deaths ran at 350% of their average 1917/19 value (Figure A.4, Panel A).
 For this period of the 1918 flu peak, we digitize the full information recorded on all 3,000 death registration cards: name, date of birth, date of death, civil registry office where the death is registered and the exact address of the deceased.
 This allows us to match individual deaths to polling stations using the voting lists (see Voting data, above) and to create a daily panel of flu deaths by polling station.
 We use the co-movement of flu-peak deaths by neighborhood to construct a measure of social connectedness between different parts of the city, described in detail in Section 4.3.